noynaert/csc274handouts/README.md

 Week 01 -- Getting connected and changing passwords Week 02 -- Basic commands and man pages
 Week 03 -- Files, wildcards, and vi
-Week 04 -- Directories, globbing (more about wildcards) Week 05 -- Redirection, Pipes, and System Devices (/dev/null and /dev/random as examples) Week 06 -- Midterm
+Week 04 -- Directories, Globbing (more about wildcards) Week 05 -- Redirection, Pipes, and System Devices (/dev/null and /dev/random as examples) Week 06 -- Midterm
 Week 07 -- Basic scripts and if structures (using exists and directores as conditions) Basic script variables.